 This wasn’t your average Internet-particular commitment video.
 This one seemed more like a promotion for a brand of vodka, complete with Obaro flying a private helicopter to the club, where his lady of the hour to-be is holding up in an originator outfit.
 Everybody was celebrating excessively.
 The only thing missing is them leaving a detonating limo while the two of them put on shades, however, perhaps they’re sparing that for the wedding declaration.

-When you’ve been waiting to give them a fun wedding present like the crockpot you got on discount for your cousin’s wedding at Bed, Bath and Beyond you might forget it.
+When you’ve been waiting to give them a fun wedding present like the crockpot you got on a discount for your cousin’s wedding at Bed, Bath and Beyond you might forget it.
 Because while they have a BOSS wedding website, they have no other details, such as where they are registered or where the wedding is being held.

 Make Your Wedding Memorable